-Roblox offers developers many ways to make their games immersive and dynamic.
-One of these ways is through the use of audio, which players can add to their places as background music, narration, sound effects and more!
+Roblox offers developers many ways to make their experiences immersive and dynamic.
+One way is through the use of audio, which players can add to their experiences as background music, narration, sound effects, and more!

 Note: All audio uploaded to Roblox must meet our Roblox Community Standards.

 What Format Can I Upload in?

 Players can upload mp3s or OGG files.
-Please be aware that attempting to upload in any other format runs the risk of error where the file will not function properly.
+Please be aware that attempting to upload in any other format runs the risk of an error where the file will not function properly.

 How to Upload